-• a scholarly written work of approximately 15,000 words (roughly 60 pages); or

-• a media praxis project involving a creative arts production (using film, video, audio, digital, or hybrid media formats) or a non-arts-based practical enactment or media prototype, accompanied by a supporting document of 6,000 to 7,000 words (roughly 25 pages).
+- a scholarly written work of approximately 8,000 to 10,000 words (roughly 30 to 40 pages); or - a capstone project involving a creative arts production (using film, video, audio, digital, or hybrid media formats); a media prototype; or a non-arts-based practical enactment.
+Capstone projects are typically accompanied by a supporting document of 4,000 to 5,000 words (roughly 15 to 20 pages).